patchew-project/qemu/docs/system/arm/stm32.rst

 based on this chip :

 - ``stm32vldiscovery``  STM32VLDISCOVERY board with STM32F100RBT6 microcontroller
+- ``stm32f1-generic``   Generic STM32F1 board supporting low, medium and high density devices.
+Low-density emulates a 32KB FLASH;
+                        medium-density emulates a 128KB FLASH; high-density
+                        emulates a 512KB FLASH.
+The density also affects the number of peripherals exposed by QEMU for the emulated device.
+See ``Boot options`` below for more details.

 The STM32F2 series is based on ARM Cortex-M3 core.
 The following machines are based on this chip :